 I’m also keen to receive historical fiction, whether literary or commercial in style.

 I’m interested in crime fiction, mysteries and thrillers of all subgenres, although I’ve no taste at all for graphically violent crime.
+I’m particularly looking for innovative and original writers who will stand out in a very crowded field.

 I’m happy to see fiction with elements of other genres – science fiction, fantasy, horror and romance – but only if your writing has the sort of mainstream appeal that would see it placed in the general fiction section in bookshops, rather than in the separate departments found in many of them.